-- filename (str, 10 stream) The filename to save as.
+[str, IO stream] The filename to save as.
 Format is deduced from string extention, if there is one.
-E.g. 'mystar.png' will produce a PNG image. - kwargs All other kwargs are passed to plt.savefig().
+E.g. 'mystar.png' will produce a PNG image.

+All other kwargs are passed to plt.savefig().
-'''

-save_analyzed_subimage(filename: str, subimage: str = 'wobble', kwargs)
+save\analyzed\subimage(filename: str, subimage: str = 'wobble', \\kwargs)

-'''